alfredodiaz/alfredodiaz.github.io/_posts/2016-09-15-how-to-assert-logback-calls-with-mockito.md

 <p>
 <a href="/images/logback_with_mockito.jpg"><img src="/images/logback_with_mockito.jpg" alt="logback with mockito" width="300" height="201" class="alignnone size-medium wp-image-330" style="float: left; padding: 30px"/></a>
-When a modern robust application has to deal with failures, it try to continue operating gracefully keeping a normal external behaviour.
+When a modern robust application has to deal with failures, it tries to continue operating gracefully keeping a normal external behaviour.
 Usually each of these failures are reported to a logging system in order that they can be monitorized.
-Not only failures are reported, any event with a certain importance is logged with the same purpose.
+Not only failures are reported, any relevant event is logged with the same purpose.
 </p>

-Focusing on unit testing, it is quite common that when we test a piece of code, we get an output with no apparent errors and on the other hand the logging system has received notification of errors. **It becomes clear that to test properly operating of the [SUT](https://en.wikipedia.org/wiki/System_under_test), logging system calls has to be checked**.
+Focusing on unit testing, it is quite common that when we test a piece of code, we get an output with no apparent errors and on the other hand the logging system has received notification of errors. **It becomes clear that to test properly operating of the [SUT](https://en.wikipedia.org/wiki/System_under_test), logged events also have to be verified**.

-I have created a Junit rule to facilitate assertions of logging event with logback.
+I have created a Junit rule to facilitate assertions on logging events with logback.

-This unit-test class shows some examples.
-It requires the following dependencies.
+The unit-test class LogbackRuleTest shows some examples and requires the following dependencies.
 {% highlight xml %}
   <dependency>
     <groupId>net.therore.spring.mockito</groupId>